MatterPool/bitcoinfiles-js/README.md

 // use paymentAddress and paymentSatoshis to pay for the file
 // you can use any bitcoin wallet to pay for bitcoin files
-// once the transaction is created, send it to bitcoinfiles

 const rawtx = '....'
 const payment = await bitcoinfiles.pay(rawtx);
-const txid = payment.result[0].txid // the transaction id of the file
+// save the transaction id of the file to download it later const txid = payment.result[0].txid
 ```

 Downloading a File